EternalCodeTeam/website/content/docs/eternalcore/features/butcher-command.md

 ---
-title: Butcher command
+title: Butcher Command
-description: Let's clean your world!
+description: Instantly remove mobs from your world to reduce lag and keep it clean with the /butcher command.
 ---

+## Remove Mobs Instantly with butcher command

-The `/butcher` command quickly removes all nearby mobs from your world, helping keep it clean and optimized.
+The `/butcher` command removes all nearby mobs in a given radius, helping you keep your world clean, reduce lag, and maintain optimal server performance.

 ![butcher.gif](/docs/eternalcore/butcher.gif)